salkin-mada/Convenience/README.md

 This Class is a work in progress.
 It is unstable.
 It can change in ways where saved usage of the Class does not function any more.

 ## Convenience is
-at ease, comfortable, commodious, well-to-do, leisurely, unconstrained, natural, spontaneous, informal, free and easy, loose, forthright, calm, peaceful, tranquil, careless, carefree, untroubled, relaxed, equable, hospitable, on easy street.
+at ease, comfortable, leisurely, spontaneous, free and easy, loose, forthright, calm, peaceful, tranquil, careless, carefree, untroubled, relaxed, equable, hospitable, on easy street.

 simple, facile, effortless, obvious, apparent, clear, uncomplicated, elementary, yielding, easily done, not burdensome, requiring not so much effort, presenting few difficulties, smooth, manageable, accessible, wieldy, straightforward, semi foolproof, slight, mere, light, undemanding,